 Once sewn, measure the width of your flap.
 Using this measurement, reduce by 2 inches and cut two lengths of wooden dowel.
 In the following photo, the measure from sewn seam to expected sewn seam is 13 inches.
 I required an 11-inch length of dowel for each handle.

-To prepare the bag for handles, from the center, measure 1 1/2 inches down from the top flap edge and place a dot.
+To prepare the bag for handles, from the center, measure 1-1/2 inches down from the top flap edge and place a dot.
 Two inches to the left and right of this dot, make a mark.
-1 1/2 inches down from the original dot, make another mark.
+1-1/2 inches down from the original dot, make another mark.
 Connect the marks as shown and cut an opening through both layers of the feed sack.
-Repeat on opposite side.
+Repeat on the opposite side.

 Slide the dowel into place within the handle flap.
 Once inserted, stitch the end of the flap shut.
 At this point, you can choose to run a stitch along the base of the dowel to keep it in place.
 This is optional as the dowel has nowhere to go!

 Once you’ve completed the steps for both handles your bag can be turned right side out!
 Viola!
 You should now have a bag worthy of carrying up to 50 pounds.
 An optional cardboard insert can be placed in the bottom of the bag for added strength and durability.